 History of Percentages

 The use of percentages can be traced back to ancient Rome, where taxes were often calculated as fractions of assets.
-However, the modern concept of percentages gained prominence during the Renaissance, with the growth of arithmetic and commerce.
+Even so, the modern concept of percentages gained prominence during the Renaissance, with the growth of arithmetic and commerce.
 The use of the "%" symbol evolved over time, with various forms appearing in manuscripts before settling on the current form in the 17th century.
 Percentages became increasingly important as trade, banking, and statistical analysis developed, providing a standardized way to express financial and economic data.

 Essential Concepts